 The economic base of an area is an important factor to consider in the estimation of future traffic growth.
-The CR MPO has a retail and service-based economy as well as a tremendous growth in the hospitality and tourism sector (NASCAR).
-The NC Research Campus is emerging as a major player in both Cabarrus County and the Region and will spin-off thousands of jobs into the future.
+The CR MPO has a retail and servicebased economy as well as a tremendous growth in the hospitality and tourism sector (NASCAR, etc.).
+The NC Research Campus continues to emerge as a major player in both Cabarrus County and the Region and will spin-off thousands of jobs into the future.
 The Concord Regional Airport also has major expansion plans and has developed an Airport Master Plan.
+The total commercial service passengers for calendar 2021 was 273,077, which was 23 percent below pre-pandemic highs.
 The Airport area is attracting professional and technical firms that support the "Industrial Park" concept and design.
-Other major development contributors are University City,

-Charlotte Motor Speedway, and Concord Mills Mall
+Other major development contributors are University City, Charlotte Motor Speedway, and Concord Mills Mall.

 The CR MPO has maintained a database of the major employers (greater than 75 employees) in the 2 county area.
 This database was assembled using several reputable sources of economic data and verified through random phone interviews.
-The distribution of employment in the 2015 base year is as follows: industrial/manufacturing represented 25 percent of the area's employment, service jobs comprised 23 percent, retail 25 percent, education 8 percent, and office/government 18 percent.
+The distribution of employment in the 2018 base year is as follows: industrial/ manufacturing represented 25 percent of the area's employment, service jobs comprised 23 percent, retail 26 percent, education 7 percent, and office/government 19 percent.

 As the economy and demographics of the area changes, so will the employment characteristics.
 Concord Mills Mall continues to be a regional draw for retail growth with more than 2 million square feet of floor area.
-Local planning staff believes that the CR MPO will experience above average retail and service growth and substantial increases in all other areas of employment by the year 2045.
-The projected distribution of employment in 2045 is as follows: industrial/manufacturing represented 22 percent of the area's employment, service jobs comprised 23 percent, retail 24 percent, education 11 percent, and office/government 20 percent.
+Local planning staff believes that the CR MPO will experience above average retail and service growth and substantial increases in all other areas of employment by the year 2050.
+The projected distribution of employment in 2050 is as follows: industrial/manufacturing represented 23 percent of the area's employment, service jobs comprised 24 percent, retail 23 percent, education 11 percent, and office/government 19 percent.
 This distribution indicates a shift from the traditional manufacturing sector to a more service-based local economy.

-For a copy of the Socioeconomic Data for 2015, 2025, 2035, and 2045, contact the MPO office, at (704) 795-7528.
+For a copy of the Socioeconomic Data for 2018, 2025, 2035, 2045 and 2050, contact the MPO office, at (704) 791-0608.